Chas' Crazy Creations

 How do you store leather belts?

-how do you store ties?
+How do you store ties?

 How do you store jewelry?

-There are great inexpensive hangers out there that you can use for belts, scarves, jewelry, and tie storage.
+There are great inexpensive hangers out there that you can use for accessories, belts, scarves, jewelry, and tie storage.
 These are particularly handy in small spaces.

 I like to make outfits and store them in my closet.
 This eliminates 1 of 2 hangers.
 Works with pants or skirts and shirt outfits.